mrlunchbox777/StandardDot/src/Authentication/Hmac/API Integration Help/HMAC Authentication Help.md

 sds {AppId}:{RequestSignatureBase64String}:{Nonce}:{RequestTimeStamp}
 ```

-1. `:` - The first one is the key value seperator, the remaining `:`'s are seperator to get the different portions of the header value
+1. `:` - The first one is the key value separator, the remaining `:`'s are separator to get the different portions of the header value
 2. `Authorization` - Header key
 3. `sds` - Authentication namespace
 4. `AppId` - The AppId you get from the provider